A construction of slice knots via annulus twists: Introduction

 Here recall the slice-ribbon conjecture.
 A knot in $S^3=\partial B^4$ is called \textit{slice} if it bounds a smoothly embedded disk in $B^4$.
 A knot in $S^3$ is called \textit{ribbon} if it bounds a smoothly immersed disk in $S^3$ with only ribbon singularities.
 It is well known that every ribbon knot is slice.
-The slice-ribbon conjecture states that any slice knot is ribbon.
-There are some affirmative results on this conjecture, see \cite{{CD}, {GJ}, {Le}, {Li}}.
+The \textit{slice-ribbon conjecture} states that any slice knot is ribbon.
+There are some affirmative results on the slice-ribbon conjecture, see \cite{{CD}, {GJ}, {Le}, {Li}}.
 On the other hand, Gompf, Scharlemann and Thompson \cite{GST} demonstrated slice knots which might not be ribbon.
-We note that there is no apparent reason for the slice knot $K_n$ in Theorem \ref{thm:main1} to be ribbon.
-A natural question is the following:\\
+Similarly, there is no apparent reason for the slice knots $K_n$ in Theorem \ref{thm:main1} to be ribbon.